SECTION 1. This act may be cited as the "Free Flow of Information Act."

 Section 84. (a) For the purposes of this section, the following terms shall have the following meanings:-

-"News media", any newspaper, magazine or other periodical, book publisher, news agency, wire service, radio or television station or network, cable or satellite station or network, or audio or audiovisual production company, college and university affiliated and sanctioned student press, or any entity that is in the regular business of gathering and disseminating news or information to the public by any means, including, but not limited to, print, broadcast, photographic, mechanical, internet, or electronic distribution.
+"News media", any newspaper, magazine or other periodical, book publisher, news agency, wire service, press association, radio or television station or network, cable or satellite station or network, or audio or audiovisual production company, college and university affiliated and sanctioned student press, or any entity that is in the regular business of gathering and disseminating news or information to the public by any means, including, but not limited to, print, broadcast, photographic, mechanical, internet, or electronic distribution.

 (b) (1) Except as provided in subsection (c), no entity of the judicial, legislative or executive branch of the commonwealth with the power to issue a subpoena or provide other compulsory process shall compel any covered person, who is providing or has provided services for the news media to disclose: